brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 Continuous Integration (CI) and Continuous Deployment (CD) is provided through [GitLab Pipelines](https://docs.gitlab.com/ee/ci/pipelines.html).
 The project is hosted through [Amazon Web Services](https://aws.amazon.com/).

-Shown below is a high-level diagram which describes how each service in the deployment infrastructure interacts.
+Shown below is a high-level diagram which describes how each service in the deployment infrastructure interact.
 ```
                                 +-----------------+
          NEW                    |                 |